Data Linkage Analysis¶

-In today's environment, ensuring the stability of business systems increasingly relies on data.
-When collecting and observing data across the entire system, it is essential to have a unified entry point for querying data information and extracting key useful insights to build visual dashboards and monitors for observation and alerts.
-If these feature modules operate independently, they may not cause issues when used separately, but troubleshooting can become inconvenient, requiring repeated switching, searching, and viewing.
+In today's world, ensuring the stability of business systems increasingly depends on data.
+When collecting these data to observe the entire system, the first requirement is to have a unified entry point to query data information and extract key useful information based on this data to build visual dashboards and monitors for observation and alerting.
+If these Features operate independently, there won't be any issues when used separately, but it will be inconvenient for troubleshooting problems, requiring repeated switching, searching, and viewing.

-To address these challenges, Guance offers three main features: [Dashboards], [Explorer], and [Monitors], helping you efficiently complete data queries, monitoring, and analysis.
-Additionally, it provides linking functionality to seamlessly navigate between modules, enabling comprehensive data correlation analysis and full observability of the system.
+To address the above issues, Guance provides three main Features: [Dashboards], [Explorers], and [Monitors] to help you efficiently complete data queries, monitoring, and analysis.
+Additionally, it offers linking functionality, allowing smooth transitions between modules for comprehensive data linkage analysis and full observability of the system.

 Getting Started¶

-This article focuses on configuring links within the [Explorer], [Dashboards], and [Monitors] to achieve data correlation analysis:
+This article mainly focuses on how to configure links using the three core Features: [Explorer], [Dashboard], and [Monitor] to achieve data linkage analysis:

-- [Explorer]: The Explorer records all collected data, allowing you to trace back and filter data based on tags to view detailed information.
+- [Explorer]: The Explorer records all collected data.
+Here, you can trace the source, filter data by tags, and view detailed data;

-- [Dashboards]: Composed of various visual charts, dashboards intuitively display critical performance metrics.
+- [Dashboard]: Composed of various visual charts, it is used to intuitively display key Metrics;

-- [Monitors]: Used to monitor data anomalies, triggering alert events and sending notifications when monitoring conditions are met.
+- [Monitor]: Used for monitoring data anomalies, generating alert events and sending notifications when trigger conditions are met.

-- Log in to Guance Console (if you don’t have an account, register here);
+- Log in to Guance Console (If you don’t have an account, click to register);

-- Navigate to the [Integrations] page in the console to enable the corresponding data collectors.
+- Navigate to the Console [Integration] page to enable the corresponding data collectors.

 User Scenario Example

-Add a chart to the dashboard to count Web application errors
+Add a chart in the dashboard to count Web Application Errors

 .
-Later, if multiple errors occur during a specific period, you want to quickly find and troubleshoot these errors.
+Subsequently, if multiple errors occur during a specific time period, you want to quickly locate and troubleshoot these errors.

 1. Configuring Links in Charts¶

-1) Create a statistical chart in the dashboard and configure the query statement first:
+1) In the dashboard, create a statistical chart and configure the query statement first:

 R::`error`:(COUNT(`error_source`) AS `Error Count`) { `app_id` = '#{appid}' and `env` = '#{env}' and `version` = '#{version}' }

-2) Click Link > Add Link, then configure the URL and parameters for the target page.
-Using the above DQL as an example, after discovering errors, you need to pass app_id
+2) Click Link > Add Link, then configure the URL to which you need to navigate as well as the corresponding parameters.
+Taking the aforementioned DQL as an example, after discovering errors, we need to jump to the Explorer to filter out error data, so we must pass the values of app_id

 , env